A Dynamic Near-Optimal Algorithm for Online Linear Programming: Dynamic Learning Algorithm

-The algorithm discussed in the previous section uses the first $n\epsilon$ inputs to learn the price, and then applies it in the remaining time horizon.
-While this one-time learning algorithm has its own merits, in particular, requires solving only a small linear problem defined on $n\epsilon$ variables, the lower bound required on $B$ is stronger than that claimed in Theorem \ref{th:main} by an $\epsilon$ factor.
+The algorithm discussed in Section \ref{sec:one-time} uses the first $\epsilon n$ inputs to learn a threshold price, and then applies it in the remaining time horizon.
+While this algorithm has its own merits, in particular, requires solving only a small linear program defined on $\epsilon n$ variables, the lower bound required on $B$ is stronger than that claimed in Theorem \ref{th:main} by an $\epsilon$ factor.

-In this section, we discuss an improved dynamic price update algorithm that will achieve the result in Theorem \ref{th:main}.
-Instead of computing the price only once, the algorithm will update the price every time the history doubles, that is, it will learn a new price at time periods $t = n\epsilon, 2n\epsilon, 4n\epsilon, \ldots$.
-To be precise, let $\hat{\V{p}}^{\ell}$ denote the optimal dual solution for the following partial linear program defined only on the input until time $\ell$:
+In this section, we propose an improved dynamic learning algorithm that will achieve the result in Theorem \ref{th:main}.
+Instead of computing the price only once, the dynamic learning algorithm will update the price every time the history doubles, that is, it learns a new price at time $t = \epsilon n, 2\epsilon n, 4\epsilon n, \ldots$.
+To be precise, let $\hat{\V{p}}^{\ell}$ denote the optimal dual solution for the following partial linear program defined on the inputs until time $\ell$:

 where the set of numbers $h_{\ell}$ are defined as follows: